sebasg84/InvGears/README.md

 <a id="1">[1]</a>
 Colbourne, John R. The geometry of involute gears.
 Springer Science & Business Media, 2012.

+## Acknowledgments

+I want to thank the Telegram group ["FreeCAD en español"](https://t.me/FreeCAD_Es), and give a special thanks to Maxi, Juan Manuel y Pepe for their suggestions and corrections

 ******************************************************************************************************************

 # FreeCAD Entorno de trabajo InvGears